Economic/epiextracts/docs/datacode.rst

 ===============================================================================
 Latest data & code
 ===============================================================================
-The latest version of the EPI CPS extracts is on maynard:
+|release| of the EPI CPS extracts is on maynard:

 +-------------------------+---------------------------------------------------+
 | Dataset                 | Location                                          |